cdancette/flownet-tools/Readme.md

 You can also change sensor parameter in the `processing.py` file, line 49 (sensor size, and focal length).

+## Summary of results.

+#### Fine tuning

+I tried to fine-tune FlowNet2-S and FlowNet2-SS on the translation dataset, but I never got better results than with the default weights (except on translated images).
+They were very bad visually.

+I didn't manage to fine-tune train the big FlowNet2 network.

+Other approachs we could use to fine tune to our dataset :
+- Use the same method they used, but with the lake images as a background, and copy paste natural objects on the foreground (trees, houses).
+- We can even do something like having 2 or three layers of depth, that move relatively to one another, to simulate a translation of the boat.
+- Try to train using the warp loss.
+I almost did this but had no time to finish.

 [1] https://github.com/contactjiayi/RECONSTRUCT
 [2] https://github.com/PointCloudLibrary/pcl/blob/master/visualization/tools/pcd_viewer.cpp